 Part B of definition 1 is a straightforward extension of the model reduction concept to model classes, preserving the polynomial time constraint.
-Below we discuss some consequences of part A, which describes reductions between models using query conversions defined by valid PA-maps.
+Below we discuss some consequences of part A, which describes reductions between models using query-conversions defined by valid PA-maps.

-Note that the definition of simple reduction between two models P and Q encompasses the common situation where the variables of P are "included" in Q but Q also has extra "latent" variables that need to be "marginalized out."
-In this scenario, we can see F as a kind of embedding.
-All of our reductions can be viewed in this way, except for those that convert from n-ary variables to binary variables.
+Note that the definition of simple-reduction between two models P and Q encompasses the common situation where the variables of P are "included" in Q, but where Q also has extra "latent" variables which need to be "marginalized out".
+In this scenario we can see F as a kind of embedding.
+All of our reductions can be viewed in this way, except for those which convert from n-ary variables to binary variables.

-Condition A2 that a PA-map F should preserve containment implies that we can write the value of F at a multivariable PA in terms of its values at single variables: $F(x_r) = \bigcap{i \in r} F(x_i)$.
+The condition A2 that a PA-map F should preserve containment, implies that we can write the value of F at a multi-variable PA in terms of its values at single variables: $F(x_r) = \bigcap{i \in r} F(x_i)$ .
 Thus, it is enough to define F on all (variable, value) pairs.

-Note that the PA-map F cannot be multivalued.
-Reductions are forbidden in which a probability $P(x_r)$ is calculated from the union of multiple (disjoint) PAs in Q, that is, $P(x_r) = Q(\bigcup_i y{s_i}) = \sum_i Q(y{s_i})$.
-The reason for this is to preserve the polynomial time complexity of the reduction.
-Due to the containment-preserving property of F, if we apply F to the intersection of n PAs in P, each of which maps to a union of two PAs in Q, then the result will be a union of 2^n PAs in Q. But computing this mass will take exponential time in n.
+Note that the PA-map F cannot be multi-valued.
+Reductions are forbidden in which a probability $P(x_r)$ is calculated from the union of multiple (disjoint) PAs in Q, i.e. $P(x_r) = Q(\bigcup_i y{s_i}) = \sum_i Q(y{s_i})$ .
+The reason for this is to preserve polynomial time-complexity of the reduction.
+Due to the containment-preserving property of F, if we apply F to the intersection of nPAs in P, each of which maps to a union of two PAs in Q, then the result will be a union of $2^n$ PAs in Q. But computing this mass will take exponential time in n.

-Generic transformations from DFGs to tree-structured models, like junction tree, cannot be simple reductions because they are exponential in the model conversion phase.
-However, the variable clustering idea used in these reductions may be represented as a simple reduction if additional variables are introduced in the output model corresponding to the variables of the input model.
+Generic transformations from DFGs to tree-structured models, like Junction Tree, cannot be simple reductions because they are exponential in the model conversion phase.
+However, the variable clustering idea which is used in these reductions may be represented as a simple reduction if additional variables are introduced in the output model corresponding to the variables of the input model.
 These should be attached to the "clustered" variables, with 0-1 factors constraining the latter to take the appropriate range of values.
-This lets us avoid the need for a multivalued PA-map.
+This lets us avoid the need for a multi-valued PA-map.

-It may happen that the PA-map F is not invertible: it is not the case, under our definition, that P is reducible to $Q \Leftrightarrow Q$ is reducible to P. For an example, suppose $P(x_i) = Q(F(x_i))$ where F encodes a four-valued x_1 in binary:
+It may happen that the PA-map F is not invertible: it is not the case, under our definition, that P is reducible to $Q \Leftrightarrow Q$ is reducible to P. For an example, suppose $P(x_i) = Q(F(x_i))$ where F encodes a four-valued $x_1$ in binary: